The Administration Committee hears requests from students and faculty for exceptions to academic policies.

 Paragraph 2: Give brief explanation as to why request is being made.

 Paragraph 3: Reference any accompanying documents, letters of recommendation, or required signatures.
 This assists the Administration Committee in determining when your petition is complete and ready to be reviewed.

-The 2013-14 Administration Committee is co-chaired by Associate Dean Guttentag and Professor Cates Baldridge.
+The 2014-15 Administration Committee is Co-chaired by Associate Dean Karen Guttentag and Professor Timothy Billings.

 Late course adds

 The deadline for adding classes in the fall and spring semesters is the second week of classes; for winter term, the deadline is the end of the third day of classes.
 To add a course after the deadline, please submit a brief petition with a completed late add card (available at the Registrar’s office).
 The add card must be signed by the course professor for seniors, and by the course professor and adviser for all other students.
 There will be a $50 charge for late adds.

 The deadline for dropping a class in the fall and spring semester is 5:00 p.m. on the final day of the fifth week of classes, and by 5:00 p.m. on the third day of winter term.
 After that, late course drops are only approved under very extreme personal or medical circumstances, or when it is clear that the student was never actually enrolled in the class.
 This means that all students pursuing late drops should continue to attend their class until they receive an outcome from the Administration Committee.

 If you are considering pursuing a late drop for extreme personal or medical circumstances, we encourage you to talk with your Commons dean and with your professor prior to submitting your petition if at all possible.
 Both can help you to determine if there are any other options that exist for you other than dropping the course.
 Your Commons dean can also give you some sense of the likelihood that your petition will be granted, and can help you plan accordingly.